Scott3142/python-programming/site/codelabs/part-2.md

         print(number * number)
 ```

-We notice that it's difficult to define a single, clear task for `if-elif-else`-block.
+We notice that it's difficult to define a single, clear task for the `if-elif-else`-block.
 During the design and implementation of a program, it's desirable to aim for a situation in which every part of the program has a single, clear task.
 This theme repeats throughout the course.

 ### Calculation with Loops